francis-clairicia/EasyNetwork/docs/source/howto/tcp_servers.rst

 .. note::

-   Unlike :class:`socketserver.BaseRequestHandler`, there is only one request handler instance for the entire service.
+   Unlike :class:`socketserver.BaseRequestHandler`, there is **only one** :class:`.AsyncStreamRequestHandler` instance for the entire service.

 Here is a simple example: